 In the third class in our performance series you’ll dive headfirst into a single specialized show format and learn it inside out over six weeks.
 Throughout the year we offer a variety of Level Six sessions exploring different formats.
 Produce your own shortform show full of games and scenes in Theatresports.
 Connect with your audience through improv inspired by authentic stories and conversation in Living Room or Armando.
 Explore a bizarre house full of oddball characters in The Guest Game.
 And more!
-Classes run once a week (two hours) for six weeks, limit 10 students.
+Classes run once a week (2.5 hours each) for six weeks, limit 10 students.
 Level Six culminates in a student showcase in the Weekender.

 (Prereq: Levels 1-5)